 HISTORY OF AIDA

-The International Association for Insurance Law (AIDA) was founded on 28 April 1960 in Luxembourg.
+The Association Internationale de Droit des Assurances (AIDA)/the International Insurance Law Association was founded on 28 April 1960 in Luxembourg.
 At the initial assembly, held at the International University of Comparative Sciences, the organisation's 16 founders appointed a provisional Committee of Directors and two co-Presidents, Prof. Antigono Donati and Prof. Hans Möller, who were entrusted with the task of promoting the foundation of national chapters of AIDA in the Latin world (Donati) and in the Anglo-Saxon and Germanic world (Möller).

 On 19 May 1960, the first national chapter was established in Italy.
 By the end of that year, 16 national chapters had been established in Europe, America and Asia.
 The first World Congress of AIDA was held in Rome on 4-7 April 1962.
 The World Congress, which had been proposed by Prof. Donati during the initial assembly of AIDA, was organised by a Scientific Council of Directors chaired by Prof. Donati in his capacity as President of the Italian Chapter, the host of the event.
 The Congress, which surpassed all expectations, was attended by some 1,000 delegates from 50 countries.
 The delegates included many leading jurists and representatives of the international insurance industry.
 The Congress was opened in the presence of the President of the Italian Republic and closed by the Minister of Foreign Affairs.
 One of the members of the Mexican delegation was Emilio Portes Gil, former President of the Republic.